Our Labor Rates. See how other local shops compare

 - Having us make multiple trips to a location to get paid for previous work.
 We are willing to work with you during a field service call, however, trying to get free labor each time we arrive at a location because the customer didn't have a way to pay us and didn't tell us before we worked on their games, will get you banned.
 Even if you have multiple games in need of repair.
 Gas is expensive and our time is valuable to us.
 As stated before, we will no longer work for game software design companies.
 They pull this "stunt" every time.

 - Any illegal activity on the part of a customer.
 Scams and other illegal activity is obviously grounds for being banned for life.
 Illegal or legal drugs are NOT included as one of our payment methods and are NOT accepted as payment for any services or game parts we provide.
 Don't try anything illegal with us.
-You will loose your game.
+You could loose your game and money.